ibm-cloud-docs/resiliency/bcdr-approaches.md

 ### Virtual Private Cloud
 {: #DRinVPC}

-There are three ways to back up data in VPC, depending on storage type.
+There are three ways to back up data within VPC, depending on storage type.
 Backup for VPC, file share replication, and Veeam.

 #### Backup for VPC
 {: #BackupforVPC}